cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.rst

 fixed

-1. Any account in chameleon that wants to use OpenStack KVM **must** first visit horizon and through the visit activate the acoount.
+1. Any account in chameleon that wants to use OpenStack KVM **must** first visit horizon and through the visit activate the account.
 The activation via the e-mail that they send to you does not fully activate your account.

-2. When activation your account in horizon, you meust login to a login screen.
+2. When activation your account in horizon, you must login to a login screen.
 However, sometimes we observed that screen do not complete the activation and you do not get forwarded to horizon.
-INstead you end in an endless loop for activation requests.
+Instead you end in an endless loop for activation requests.

 3. Some students despite the issue of being able to login reported that